 In addition, I continue to be very much involved in a range of editorial and assessment activities.
 At present, I am an Associate Editor of the prestigious Architectural Science Review, and a member of the Editorial Boards of the journals Intelligent Buildings International, Buildings, and Journal of Building Engineering.

 I am a member of the International Scientific Committee for the upcoming Architectural Science Association Conference in Melbourne and the PLEA Conference in Hong Kong.
+I plan to attend both of these – presenting a paper at the former and as an invited participant at the latter.

 Most recently, I have been a member of an Advisory Group for the Ministry of Education, an Assessor for MBIE’s 2018 Endeavour Fund, a judge of the annual Buildings Travel Award, invited keynote speaker at the World Sustainable Building Conference in Hong Kong and the Passive and Low Energy Architecture Conference in Edinburgh, and Guest Editor (with Prof Veronica Soebarto of the University of Adelaide) of a Special Issue of Architectural Science Review.